xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 ...
 ```

 This mechanism is called "SYN cookie".
 It will kick in if the machine detects that it is under the SYN flooding attack.
+SYN cookies are particular choices of initial TCP sequence numbers by TCP servers.
+The differences between the server's initial sequence number and the client's initial sequence number are:
+- Top $$5$$ bits: $$t \bmod{32}$$, where $$t$$ is a $$32-bit$$ time counter that increases every $$64$$ seconds;
+- Next $$3$$ bits: an encoding of an MSS selected by the server in response to the client's MSS;
+- Bottom $$24$$ bits: a server-selected secret function of the client IP address and port number, the server IP address and port number, and $$t$$.

+This choice of sequence number complies with the basic TCP requirement that sequence numbers increase slowly; the server's initial sequence number increases slightly faster than the client's initial sequence number.
+A server that uses SYN cookies does not have to drop connections when its backlog queue fills up.
+Instead it sends back a SYN/ACK packet, exactly as if the backlog queue had been larger.
+(Exceptions: the server must reject TCP options such as large windows, and it must use one of the eight MSS values that it can encode.)
+When the server receives an ACK packet, it checks that the secret function works for a recent value of $$t$$, and then rebuilds the backlog queue entry from the encoded MSS[^3].

-The following lines inside our `docker-compose.yml` file:
+The following lines inside this Lab's `docker-compose.yml` file:

 ```yaml
 sysctls:
     - net.ipv4.tcp_syncookies=0
 ```

-turns off this countermeasure for the victim Docker container.
+turns off the SYN cookie countermeasure for the victim Docker container.
 Also pay attention to this line:

 ```yaml
 privileged: true